ekoindia/openapi-spec/markdown/README.md

 ### 3. Get All Services API

-This API returns a list of all services available on the platform, along with a unique `service_code` for each service.
+Use this API to get a list of all services available on the platform, along with a unique `service_code` for each service.
 This code can be used to check which services are enabled for a specific user.
-Get a list of all available services.
-The list contains a unique service_code for each service.
-This can be used to identify the enabled services for a user.

 #### Details
 - **Method:** GET